amigunovs/CV_projects/README.md

 # CV_projects
 This repository is created to show the programming topics I am familiar with.
 Thank you for the interest, I would really appreciate your feedback!

-Description of my small projects are inside the folders
+Description files of my projects are inside the folders